chunglim/foolmath/README.md

 3. **Contribute Your Own Maths Paradox Proofs:** Do you have a mind-boggling mathematical demonstration that you'd like to share?
 I encourage contributions from all levels of mathematical enthusiasts.

+**Note:**
-Note: _Almost all mathematical proofs herein are foolish, unless noted otherwise._
+1. Almost all mathematical proofs herein are foolish, unless noted otherwise.
+2. Code of plain-text LaTeX (.tex) files are in src/.

 ## Let's start!